Robust Learning Rate Selection for Stochastic Optimization via Splitting Diagnostic: Theoretical Guarantees for Stationarity Detection

-We first show that there exists a learning rate sufficiently small such that the standard deviation of any gradient coherence $Q_i$ is arbitrarily small compared to its expectation, and the expectation is positive because $\theta_{t_1+l}$ is not very far from $\theta_0$.
-This implies that the probability of any gradient coherence to be negative, $\P(Q_i < 0)$, is extremely small, which means that the Splitting Diagnostic will return $T_D = N$ with high probability. \begin{theorem}{ } If Assumptions \ref{smoothness}, \ref{errors_assumption} and \ref{bounded_noisy_gradient} with $m=4$ hold, and we run $t_1$ iterations before the Splitting Diagnostic, then for any $i \in \{1,..., w\}$ we can set $\eta$ small enough to guarantee that
+Note that Assumption~\ref{errors_assumption} imposes that the eigenvalue of a rank-one matrix is finite, which is a relatively mild assumption, and Assumption~\ref{bounded_noisy_gradient} correspond to assumption H7 in \citet{bm11}.
+We first show that there exists a learning rate sufficiently small such that the standard deviation $\sd(Q_i)$ of any gradient coherence is arbitrarily small compared to its expectation, and the expectation is positive when $\theta_{t_1+l}$ is not very far from $\theta_0$.
+This implies that the probability of any gradient coherence to be negative, $\P(Q_i < 0)$, is extremely small, which means that the Splitting Diagnostic will return $T_D = N$ with high probability. \begin{theorem}{ } If Assumptions \ref{smoothness}, \ref{errors_assumption} and \ref{bounded_noisy_gradient} with $m=4$ hold, $\|\nabla F(\theta_0)\| > 0$ and we run $t_1$ iterations before a Splitting Diagnostic with $w$ windows of length $l$, then for any $i \in \{1,..., w\}$ we can set $\eta$ small enough to guarantee that

-where $C_1(\eta, l) = O(1/\sqrt l) + O(\sqrt{\eta(t_1+l)})$.
-Proof in Appendix \ref{appendix_proof_asymptotic_eta}. \end{theorem} In the two left panels of Figure \ref{hist_asymptotic} we provide a visual interpretation of this result.
-When $\eta$ is sufficiently small all the mass of the distribution of $Q_i$ is concentrated on positive values.
-Note that to obtain this result we do not need to use the strong convexity Assumption \ref{strong_convexity} since, when $\eta(t_1 + l)$ is small, $\theta_{t_1+l}$ is not very far from $\theta_0$.
-In the next Theorem we show that, if we let the SGD thread before the diagnostic run for long enough and the learning rate is not too big, then the splitting diagnostic output is $T_D = S$ probability that can be made arbitrarily high.
+where $C_1(\eta, l) = O(1/\sqrt l) + O(\sqrt{\eta(t_1+l)})$\footnote{$C_1(\eta, l)$ also depends on $\|\nabla F(\theta_0)\|, d, \sigma_{\max}, L$ and $G$}.
+The proof is in Appendix \ref{appendix_proof_asymptotic_eta}. \end{theorem} In the two top panels of Figure \ref{hist_asymptotic} we provide a visual interpretation of this result.
+When the starting point of the SGD thread is sufficiently far from the minimizer $\theta^*$ and $\eta$ is sufficiently small, then all the mass of the distribution of $Q_i$ is concentrated on positive values, meaning that the Splitting Diagnostic will not detect stationarity with high probability.
+In particular we can use Chebyshev inequality to get a bound for $\P(Q_i < 0)$ of the following form:

+Note that to prove Theorem \ref{asymptotic_eta} we do not need to use the strong convexity Assumption \ref{strong_convexity} since, when $\eta(t_1 + l)$ is small, $\theta_{t_1+l}$ is not very far from $\theta_0$.
+In the next Theorem we show that, if we let the SGD thread before the diagnostic run for long enough and the learning rate is not too big, then the splitting diagnostic output is $T_D = S$ with probability that can be made arbitrarily high.
 This is consistent with the fact that, as $t_1 \to \infty$, the iterates will start oscillating in a neighborhood of $\theta^*$.

 \begin{theorem}{ } If Assumptions \ref{strong_convexity}, \ref{smoothness}, \ref{errors_assumption} and \ref{bounded_noisy_gradient} with $m=2$ hold, then for any $\eta \leq \frac{\mu}{L^2}, \ l \in \N$ and $i \in \{1,..., w\}$, as $t_1 \to \infty$ we have